- Where is the Link?

 Due to demand, we do not allow event advertising or flyering in the Link.
 If flyers are put up, they will be taken down by housekeeping and/or Link staff.

-Assistance in learning how to use equipment in the Link is available from on-site staff and student employees.
-Anyone may make an appointment to have a Link staff member help them learn how to use equipment in a particular room; appointments are strongly encouraged so that staff can make sure rooms are available in order to show you how to use the equipment hands-on.
-Appointments can be made in person or by contacting the Link using our online request form.
+Assistance in learning how to use equipment in the Link is available from on-site staff.
+Anyone may make an appointment to have a Link staff member help them learn how to use equipment in a particular room.
+Appointments are strongly encouraged so that staff can make sure rooms are available in order to show you how to use the equipment hands-on.
+Appointments can best be made by contacting the Link using our online request form.

-The computers in Classroom 6 (Perkins 2-072), as well as the laptop carts for classes (dual-boot Macbook Pros), are maintained by Arts & Sciences.
+The computers in Classroom 6 (Perkins 072), are maintained by OIT staff on behalf of Trinity College of Arts & Sciences.